Transmeta Crusoe: Design

-The Crusoe was notable for its method of achieving x86 compatibility.
+The Crusoe is notable for its method of achieving x86 compatibility.
 Instead of the instruction set architecture being implemented in hardware, or translated by specialized hardware, the Crusoe runs a software abstraction layer, or a virtual machine, known as the Code Morphing Software (CMS).
 The CMS translates machine code instructions received from programs into native instructions for the microprocessor.
 In this way, the Crusoe can emulate other instruction set architectures (ISAs).
 This is used to allow the microprocessors to emulate the Intel x86 instruction set.
 In theory, it is possible for the CMS to be modified to emulate other ISAs.
 Transmeta demonstrated Crusoe executing Java bytecode by translating the bytecodes into instructions in its native instruction set.
 The addition of an abstraction layer between the x86 instruction stream and the hardware means that the hardware architecture can change without breaking compatibility, just by modifying the CMS.
 For example, Transmeta Efficeon — a second-generation Transmeta design — has a 256-bit-wide VLIW core versus the 128-bit core of the Crusoe.
 Efficeon also supports SSE instructions.

 The Crusoe is a VLIW microprocessor that executes bundles of instructions, termed molecules by Transmeta.
 Each molecule contains multiple instructions, termed atoms.
 The Code Morphing Software translates x86 instructions into native instructions.
 The native instructions are 32 bits long.
 Instructions that meet a set of conditions can be executed simultaneously and are combined to form a 64- or 128-bit molecule containing two or four atoms, respectively.
 In the event that there are not enough instructions to fill a molecule, the software inserts NOPs as padding to fill out empty slots.
 This is required in all VLIW architectures and is criticised for being inefficient, which is why there are molecules of two separate lengths.

 The Crusoe performs in software some of the functionality traditionally implemented in hardware (e.g. instruction re-ordering), resulting in simpler hardware with fewer transistors.
 The relative simplicity of the hardware means that Crusoe consumes less power (and therefore generates less heat) than other x86-compatible microprocessors running at the same frequency.
 A 700 MHz Crusoe ran x86 programs at the speed of a 500 MHz Pentium III x86 processor, although the Crusoe processor was smaller and cheaper than the corresponding Intel processor.